-In addition, the meaning of the word can also help you determine what the gender of the noun is if it is not easily discernable based on the ending.
+In addition, the meaning of the word can also help you determine what the gender of the noun is if it's not easily discernable based on the ending.

 Typically, feminine nouns are female names, names of cities and countries, plants, and qualities and concepts, such as “liberty.”
 Masculine nouns are male names, river names, winds, mountains, and months.

 One of the biggest concerts that language learners have is the claim that Latin grammar is harder than other languages.